proudsunburn/ftransfer/docs/receive_files.md

 receive_files() shall decrypt all received data using ChaCha20Poly1305 when session key is derived where decryption ensures data confidentiality and integrity.

+receive_files() shall automatically detect compression from metadata when batch metadata is received where decompression is applied only if sender enabled compression.

 receive_files() shall receive files using streaming protocol with incremental saving when encrypted data is received where FileWriter instances handle direct stream-to-disk writing without memory accumulation.

 receive_files() shall accept connections from localhost when pod parameter is True where localhost acceptance enables containerized deployment.

-receive_files() shall resume from existing .part files when resume parameter is True where FileWriter instances verify existing data integrity before continuing transfers.
+receive_files() shall automatically detect and resume from existing lock files and .part files where TransferLockManager instances verify existing data integrity before continuing transfers.

 ## Algorithm Flow